4kills/go-zlib/README.md

 - **`HuffmanOnly` does NOT work as with the standard library**.
 This is the only exception from the philosophy to make this library interchangeable with the standard library.
 If you want to use
 `HuffmanOnly`, refer to the `NewWriterLevelStrategy()` constructor function.
 However, your existing code won't break by leaving `HuffmanOnly` as argument to `NewWriterLevel()`, it will just use the default compression strategy and compression level 2.

-- Memory Usage: `Compressing` requires ~256KiB of additional memory during execution, while `Decompressing` requires ~39 KiB of additional memory during execution.
+- Memory Usage: `Compressing` requires ~256 KiB of additional memory during execution, while `Decompressing` requires ~39 KiB of additional memory during execution.
 So if you have 8 simultaneous `WriteBytes` working from 8 Writers across 8 threads, your memory footprint from that alone will be about ~2MiByte.

 - You are strongly encouraged to use the same Reader / Writer for multiple Decompressions / Compressions as it is not required nor beneficial in any way, shape or form to create a new one every time.
 The contrary is true: It is more performant to reuse a reader/writer.
 Of course, if you use the same reader/writer multiple times, you do not need to close them until you are completely done with them (perhaps only at the very end of your program).